Alibag: Demographics

-As of the 2011 census, Alibag town had a population of 20,743, of which 10,646 are males while 10,097 are females, and 17,431 were educated, with a literacy rate of 84%.
+As of the 2011 census, Alibag had a population of 20,743, of which 10,646 are males while 10,097 are females, and 17,431 were educated, with a literacy rate of 84%.

-The population of children ages 0–6 is 1833, which is 8.84% of the total population of Alibag.

 Climate

 Cyclones

-In November 2009 Cyclone Phyan made landfall in the city.
-Massive damage to property was reported in the districts of Ratnagiri, Raigad, Sindhudurg, Thane and Palghar.
-In Navi Mumbai, the 7th one-day international cricket match between India and Australia was abandoned after Cyclone Phyan brought heavy rain to Mumbai.
+In November 2009, Cyclone Phyan made landfall in the city.
+Damage to property was reported in the districts of Ratnagiri, Raigad, Sindhudurg, Thane and Palghar.
 Eleven years later, in early June 2020, severe cyclonic storm Nisarga made landfall in Alibag at peak intensity.
-The cyclone blew off tin and asbestos sheets from roofs and uprooted trees in Alibag, Mumbai, Thane, Navi Mumbai and Pune.
+The cyclone blew off tin and asbestos sheets from roofs and uprooted trees in Alibag.
 Several trees fell on houses.